… a Journey to Redemption (my testimony)

 2. CONDITIONAL IMMORTALITY OR ANNIHILATIONISM Some people will not be saved. • The human soul is not naturally immortal.
 Eternal existence is a gift of God to the redeemed. • The unrepentant will be punished, but this period of conscious punishment will be temporary. • At the final resurrection, the unrepentant will be destroyed and cease to exist.
 The biblical “fire” of hell is a consuming, rather than tormenting, fire. • Some people in this group believe that after death a person will receive a second chance to accept or reject God.

 3. RESTORATIONISM OR UNIVERSALISM All people will eventually be saved, and God will restore the creation to perfect harmony. • Eternal punishment contradicts the love of God, since God wills the salvation of all and has the power to overcome sin and evil.
 God’s love is stronger than human resistance. • If there is a hell, it is not eternal.
 Punishment is temporary and remedial, leading the sinner towards repentance and union with God. • Some theologians throughout history have maintained a more cautious “hopeful universalist” stance.
 I cannot say dogmatically that all will be saved, but neither can I deny the possibility.
 I line up most easily with group 2 or 3…perhaps a combination of these two groups.
-The bottom line truth for each and every one of us, is that Eternal Salvation can only come to an individual when and only when they accept the awesome gift of eternal salvation that Jesus died and rose again to give us. …
+What do you think ?
+Your view will play a large part in how you view God.
+The bottom line truth for each and every one of us, is that Eternal Salvation can only come to an individual when and only when they accept the awesome gift of eternal salvation that Jesus died and rose again to give us.
+You don't have to understand the mysteries just decide to bet your now and your forever on Jesus !Why wait !

 ...
 God isn't mad at us